 - Management decision- and business design-based risks (unclear vision and management policies / defects in work processes / product-related incidents, etc.)

 - Affiliated company and supplier risks (scandals at affiliated companies / disasters or accidents affecting affiliated companies, etc.)

-As of January 2012 the rate of sufficiency regarding disaster-preparedness systems, in reference to the Cabinet Office’s “Table of Self-Evaluation Items,” averaged 41% among all offices.
-Because of instituting concrete measures, however, the group has, since fiscal year 2015, reached a point where it has been able to maintain an average rate of over 90%.
+As of January 2012, the rate of sufficiency regarding disaster-preparedness systems, in reference to the Cabinet Office’s “Table of Self-evaluation Items,” averaged 41% among all offices.
+Because of instituting concrete measures, however, the Group has, since fiscal 2015, reached a point where it has been able to maintain an average rate of over 90%.